 The crocodilefish (Papilloculiceps longiceps), also known as the tentacled flathead or Western Indian Ocean crocodilefish, has a unique character due to its unusual shaped jaw.
 The fish sits flat and unmoving on reefs with its crocodile like snout and tentacled eyes picking up every passing movement, ready to snap up any passing morsel.
-They have a primeval appearance, almost looks as though they’ve escaped from Jurassic Park.
+They have a primeval appearance, it almost looks as though they’ve escaped from Jurassic Park.

 They are part of the order Scorpaeniformes which also contains the scorpion fish family and are ambush predators.
 To assist their camouflage they have tentacles on their eyes, which help to break up the outline of the eye, making it much harder for their prey and a diver to spot them.